Runalyze/docs/configuration/configure-types.rst

 Activity types
 ===============

-If you have activated the “Types” checkbox in the sport configuration of a sport, you can define different activity types
+If you have activated the “Types” checkbox in the sport configuration of a sport, you can define different activity types.

 For running we already added some types to make the start with RUNALYZE easy.